 The Work Exchange

 With the move towards open work models, we needed to understand the collaborative behaviors and motivations of employees in their workplaces to inform the design of a crowdsourcing support for them.
+This project focused on prototyping such workspace for data science.

-Imagine -- for example, as a team manager -- the possibility of tapping into a virtual work exchange throughout your enterprise, or even across enterprise boundaries with people around the world who have unique skills in order to draw talents as and when needed to get your work, thereby beating the limitations of existing traditional staffing models.
+Imagine -- for example, as a data scientist or manager -- the possibility of tapping into a virtual work exchange throughout your enterprise, or even across enterprise boundaries with people around the world who have unique skills in order to draw talents as and when needed to get your work, thereby beating the limitations of existing traditional staffing models.
 This project, the Work Exchange, is a social business platform that allows you to achieve this vision.
 The system enables fast and scalable design of work requests by componentizing units of tasks as service requests, and employs market-based matching mechanisms, social identity for expertise recognition, social reputation management, and reward.

 From a research point of view, the project explored a deeper understanding of human experience at work, and involved in-depth analyses of organizational work practices.
 It involves user-centered research, service system modeling, and concept development.